wows-tools/wows-depack/README.md

 afl-fuzz -i "$INDEX_DIR" -o ./out -t 10000 -- ./wows-depack-cli -i '@@'
 ```

-Then wait for crashes to occure (hopefully this will be in vain).
+Then wait for crashes to occur (hopefully this will be in vain).